zhichaoliu2/Trace/README.md

 - [TensorFlow](https://www.tensorflow.org/)
 - [joblib](https://pypi.org/project/joblib/)

-Other libraries may also be required if not existent beforehand.
+Other libraries may also be installed if not existent beforehand.
 For most of them, `pip install` would work.

 ### Pre-trained models
 While the pre-trained model is provided under default settings for our CE-ESI-MS data, users can also perform independent training for their customized datasets with the code provided.
 The details of training the model is discussed below.